Domaine Ferret - Pouilly-Fuissé 2023

 Nose

-Aromatic and inviting, with scents of lime zest, verbena and orange peel, and a subtle herbal and spicy touch.
+Aromatic and inviting, with scents of lime zest, verbena, and orange peel, with a subtle herbal and spicy touch.

 Mouth

-Full, velvety attack, lovely mineral structure with refreshing vivacity, flavors of citrus fruit and fresh herbs, long, saline finish.
+Full-bodied and velvety attack, beautiful mineral structure with refreshing liveliness, flavors of citrus and fresh herbs, long and salty finish.

 Serve